- A Place Apart: The Mashpi Reserve in Ecuador

 As the Earth’s longest continental mountain range, the Andes functioned as a physical barrier between East and West.
 This natural “great wall” created geographic isolation between species on either side of the range, preventing their interaction, and leading to speciation (the formation of new and distinct species in the course of evolution).
-You can check out a cool video about this process below:

 This continental barrier is also responsible for the change in climate between the two regions: the Andes blocked the flow of humid air from the Atlantic coast and kept water from draining into the Pacific.
 The massive amount of humidity and water that accumulated west of the Andes is responsible for the modern-day Amazon Basin and the namesake river that drains into the Atlantic Ocean.

 On the western side of the Andes, new high-elevation habitats and environmental conditions were formed.
 Among these is the Mashpi Reserve’s rainforest and cloud forest.

 The rise of the Andes is a fascinating (and controversial) topic that goes beyond the scope of this article.
 If you’re interested in learning more, then be sure to read this ScienceMag post.

 Speciation between Amazon species and the Mashpi Reserve’s cloud forest animals